-"They are peacefully protesting their rights and freedoms that our government took respondents opted for protest and civil disobedience എ們帶 away from us on account of a virus outbreak," a 25-year-old man from Bobcaygeon, Ont., wrote.
-"Our government forced every middleclass family to struggle to pay rent, food, fuel and our economy to nosedive."
+"They are peacefully protesting their rights and freedoms that our government took of respondents said voting was the best way to enact change respondents opted for protest and civil disobedience away from us on account of a virus outbreak," a 25-year-old man from Bobcaygeon, Ont., wrote.
+"Our government forced every middle-class family to struggle to pay rent, food, fuel and our economy to nosedive."

 A 30-year-old woman from Saskatoon felt otherwise.
 "It is the most ridiculous thing I've ever seen happen in this country," she wrote.
-"It makes no sense that people are protesting the f health and safety of other people."
+"It makes no sense that people are protesting the f\\\\\ health and safety of other people."